Prannsss/BusQ/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a project that would help commuters of Mantalongon, Dalaguete, Cebu have a seamless experience when commuting using the El-Joesur Highlander Transit buses